 5 ways professional services firms can identify revenue leaks

-Paul Rees is Director of Professional Services at Certinia.
+Paul Rees is a Principal Solutions Architect with Certinia’s professional services organization.
 His mission is to help customers implement SaaS solutions so they start realizing business value swiftly and have a great experience throughout the process.
 Get his insights here on ways professional services organizations can spot revenue leakage and boost efficiencies.

 Revenue leakage is the unintentional and unnoticed loss of revenue, and typically comes from unbilled or underbilled service hours or products.
 Essentially, your organization is doing the work and not getting fairly compensated.